bazelbuild/bazel/faq.md

     execution (--spawn_strategy=sandboxed, only on Linux) can
     help find undeclared dependencies.

-  * Avoid storing timestamps in generated files.
+  * Avoid storing timestamps and user-IDs in generated files.
 ZIP files and other archives are especially prone to this.

   * Avoid connecting to the network.
 Sandboxed execution can help here too.